 To the south of Muriwai Beach are some large cliffs.
 These cliffs are where the Gannet Colony nests from August to March every year (keep reading for more information on the Gannet Colony.)

 Just south of the cliffs is another beach definitely worth visiting called Maori Bay.
 Maori Bay is much smaller than Muriwai Beach and is often much less busy.

 Swimming at either Muriwai Beach or Maori Bay is allowed but only recommended for strong swimmers.
 The waves can be quite large in the area so it is advised to swim with caution.

-Muriwai Beach is a popular surf spot too, so if your a surfer then Muriwai Beach is a great surf spot that doesn’t attract large crowds!
+Muriwai Beach is a popular surf spot too, so if you’re a surfer then Muriwai Beach is a great surf spot that doesn’t attract large crowds!

 2. Visit the viewpoints and lookouts

 Near Maori Beach, there are various short walking trails to lookouts over the coast, it is simply gorgeous!
-But you don’t need to walk far to take in some incredible views as from the car park it is possible to look out over the bay, see the coastline, and watch some surfers or paragliders.
+But you don’t need to walk far to take in some incredible views as from the parking lot it is possible to look out over the bay, see the coastline, and watch some surfers or paragliders.

 If you want an even better view, go for a short drive up Waitea Road.
-On top of the hill, you will be given an awesome birds-eye view of Muriwai Beach and Maori Bay!irp posts=”9405″ name=”Ultimate Guide to Renting a Campervan in New Zealand”]
+On top of the hill, you will be given an awesome birds-eye view of Muriwai Beach and Maori Bay!

 3. Visit the Muriwai Beach Gannet Colony